squid-cache/squid-cache.github.io/MergeProcedure.rst

  1. Submissions older than 10 days without negative votes are accepted.

-==== Exceptions ====
+== Exceptions ==

+In truly exceptional situations (that ought to be disclosed and discussed as soon as possible):

  1. Core developers may commit any changes immediately.

  1. Within 10 days of the commit, core developers may remove any submission without prior notice or discussion.
 A post-factum notice (and discussion) are still expected on squid-dev.

-##=== Merging Steps for Squid2 ===
-## 1. The merge should be well tested, isolated, documented and cleaned up etc.
-##
-## 1. The merge should only contain a specific change and not multiple unrelated changes.
-Unrelated changes should be broken up into separate commits each following their own path in this procedure.
-##
-## 1. Larger or otherwise intrusive changes is sent to squid-dev for review.
-Ok for commit if there is a positive response from another core member, or no negative responses from anyone in a week.
-##
-## 1. Smaller changes or changes you do not expect someone to say no on may be committed immediately.
-##
-## 1. If a change is later found to cause trouble and not obviously trivial to fix then it will be thrown out, waiting for someone to make a proper fix.

 === Core Developers ===
-The [[WhoWeAre|core developers]] mentioned above are experienced developers with serious long-term dedication and contribution to the Squid project as a whole and Squid code in particular.
-They are usually active on squid-dev and often perform the auditing duties personally.
-Core folks have collective responsibility for the Squid project and may use their super powers to resolve conflicts or prevent disasters.
+The [[WhoWeAre|core developers]] mentioned above are experienced developers with serious long-term dedication and contribution to the Squid Project as a whole and Squid code in particular.
+They are usually active on squid-dev and often review submissions.
+Core folks have collective responsibility for the Squid Project and may use their super powers to resolve conflicts or prevent disasters.